mkb79/Audible/docs/source/auth/authorization.rst

 CAPTCHA
 -------

+.. versionadded:: v0.5.2

+   Init cookies added to login function to prevent CAPTCHAs in most cases.

-Authorization currently requires answering a CAPTCHA.
+Authorization requires answering a CAPTCHA in some cases.
 By default Pillow is used to show captcha and an user prompt will be provided to enter your answer, which looks like::